aaayumi/fcc-pomodoro-clock/README.md

 This is a task from FreeCodeCamp FrontEnd Development Certification.

-Pomodoro clock helps you to mueasure time for work and break.
+Pomodoro clock helps you to measure time for work and break.
 Initial work time is set up for 25 minutes and break time is set up for 5 minutes.
 You can adjust the length of time by using buttons.
 Push the start button to start the work time.